 Everything they say here is true, but this statement is buried way down on their site.
 If you look on Amazon, it’s really hard to tell that this “TV” has no tuner!

 Plus, few people will know to look for this.
-Ever since TV’s first came out, they included a tuner which allowed you to connect antennas to them.
-Now all of a sudden, some don’t!
+Ever since TVs first came out, they included a tuner that allowed you to connect antennas to them.
+Now suddenly, some don’t!

 Here are some tips to help you be sure you’re getting a TV with a tuner included:

-- Make sure the word “TV” is in the product title, as opposed to “Display”, “Home Theater Display”, or “Monitor”.
+- Make sure the “TV” is in the product title, as opposed to “Streaming TV”, “Display”, “Home Theater Display”, or “Monitor”.
 TVs must contain a broadcast TV tuner, by Federal law!

 - In the TV specs, make sure it has an antenna, “RF”, coax, or cable TV input.
 Note, not all TVs with this input will list it.
 So, if you see this input, you’re good.
 If you don’t see it, you may or may not be good.